Through the implementation of programs and policies, accomplishing our five goals is possible. These goals are:

 - Collaborating with campus departments in the operation of safe, secure, and well-maintained residence halls.

 The hiring process consists of an application followed by a Group Process Experience and finally an individual interview.
-Applications generally open in February and the online ink to the application can be found on the Student Living website when open.

 Frequently Asked Questions: